iterative/dvc.org/content/docs/dvclive/ml-frameworks/pytorch.md

 To start using DVCLive you just need to add few modifications to your training code in **any** PyTorch project.

-You need to add `dvclive.log()` calls to each place where you would like to log metrics and one single `dvclive.next_step()` call to indicate that the epoch has ended.
+You need to add `Live.log()` calls to each place where you would like to log metrics and one single `Live.next_step()` call to indicate that the epoch has ended.

 To ilustrate with some code, extracted from the